iStokee/Orbit/README.md

 - Status footer highlights load issues (missing files, parse errors)

 **Use Cases**:
-- Give operators a friendly "Don't panic" landing experience
+- Give operators a friendly experience
 - Onboard contributors with a single linkable handbook
 - Surface API docs alongside architectural context and historical research
 - Provide quick actions for refreshing or opening the docs folder for edits